moetunes/Nextwm/README.md

  * The window W at the top of the stack can be resized on a per desktop basis.
  * Changing a tiling mode or window size on one desktop doesn't affect the other desktops.
- * There is a bar with a desktop switcher and status bar.
+ * There is a bar with a desktop switcher and status bar and which can show external text.

 ###Recent Changes